tcosolutions/betterscan/README.md

 You can put it under Quality Gates.

-Build Docker image Worker-CLI and run ´checkmate´ from there.
+Build Docker image Worker-CLI and run `checkmate` from there.
 Below is sample flow:

 CLI Mode only